-After your finished with the savoury course, which is filling in itself, next up is the scone!
+After you are finished with the savoury course, which is filling in itself, next up is the scone!
 This was my favourite part.
 You can just tell when something is homemade and fresh and these were still warm from the oven.

 Then, finally, if you can stomach the last part, is your choice of any cake from their extensive menu.
 I was debating a slice of Lemon Drizzle cake but when I saw there was a Coffee and Walnut in the mix, it left me with no other choice!
 Coffee and Walnut is hands down the best slice of cake you can choose.

 They really don’t hold back at the Tollgate and the slice I received was a unit.
 Again, this was homemade and delicious.
 The icing, the moist texture, the walnuts – everything!
 I was so annoyed I couldn’t finish it all.
 But, it was just far too much for me.